maca134/armacs/readme.md

 # ARMA CS - [Downloads](https://github.com/maca134/armacs/releases)
-This is an extension/mod that will allow you to compile/run C# on the fly to ease rapid development of a c# ARMA extension
+This is an extension/mod that will allow you to compile/run C# on the fly to ease rapid development of a c# ARMA extension Please also check out [ARMAExtCS](https://github.com/maca134/ARMAExtCS) for more info on making actual extensions in c# for ARMA.

 The mod has only 2 functions: